Please wait while the page is loading...

 Founded by Qatari lawyers Sultan Al-Abdulla and Jamal Abu Ghaida, AraMarks is based in Doha with a pan-Arab reach; the firm manages IP portfolios for a wide variety of clients, from SMEs to large multinational companies.
 The firm also works with law firms across the Middle East in rendering IP advice to sporting, branding and marketing stakeholders.
 The firm works in alliance with leading Qatari full-service law firm Sultan Al-Abdulla & Partners and boasts its own translation house, AraMarks Translation.
 The firm traces its roots to the work Al-Abdullah and Abu Ghaida did in drafting and implementing the first nationwide IP protection plan while working with the Doha Asian Games Organizing Committee.
 The firm also has an office in Bahrain.

-Baianet Intellectual Property, formerly known as SMAS-IP, has 19 offices across the Middle East and North Africa, including in Doha, where Esaif Al deen Hamed is the branch manager.
+Baianet Intellectual Property, formerly known as SMAS-IP, has 19 offices across the Middle East and North Africa, including in Doha, where Saifeldin Hamed is the branch manager.
 The firm offers a broad suite of intellectual property services.

-Clyde & Co. has a staff of 13 in Doha, including three partners and seven lawyers.
+Clyde & Co. has a staff of 23 in Doha, including three partners, 10 lawyers and 10 legal professionals.
 The firm’s IP teams work together effectively globally, particularly on the commercialization of intellectual property through licensing and franchising, royalty agreements, white-labelling, and research and development.
 It also provides guidance on personality rights and on content creation, distribution and acquisition.
+In Doha, most IP work flows through the firm’s retail and consumer practice.
+The firm also has offices in the United Arab Emirates, Saudi Arabia and Egypt, as well as more than 60 other offices in Asia and the Pacific, Europe, the Americas and Africa.

 Intellectual property is handled through the corporate and commercial practice at Essa Al Sulaiti Law Firm.
 The firm has a deep bench of senior lawyers who have significant arbitral and litigatory experience in jurisdictions including Qatar, the United Kingdom, Portugal, France, Spain and Egypt.
 Essa Mohammad Al Sulaiti, who founded the firm, handles a broad range of corporate and commercial advisory services with a focus on dispute resolution.
 He has an interdisciplinary master’s degree in sports law and was heavily involved in handling legal demands of the 2022 World Cup.